 The low-level and upper-level mesoscale PV features of the convective WCB trajectories are associated with a coherent circulation anomaly, indicating that PV invertibility is qualitatively also valid at this scale.
-The positive low-level PV monopole below the convective updraft center induces a cyclonic wind anomaly resulting in a local increase of the low-level wind velocity to the right of the vertical wind shear vector, and a decrease to the left, respectively.
-The upper-level PV dipole is associated with cyclonic and anticyclonic circulation anomalies around the positive and negative poles, respectively (cf. section 1 question 5).
-The superposition of the circulation anomalies induced by these PV anomalies decelerates the flow near the convective updraft and potentially stabilizes the convectively generated PV dipole against the background flow (cf. Oertel, 2019, Chapter 7).
+The positive lowlevel PV monopole below the convective updraft center induces a cyclonic wind anomaly, resulting in a local increase in the low-level wind velocity to the right of the vertical wind shear vector and a decrease to the left.
+The upper-level PV dipole is associated with cyclonic and anticyclonic circulation anomalies around the positive and negative poles, respectively (Sect.
+1, question 5).
+The superposition of the circulation anomalies induced by these PV anomalies decelerates the flow near the convective updraft and potentially stabilizes the convectively generated PV dipole against the background flow (see Oertel, 2020, chap.
+7).

-On the larger scale, the individual mesoscale PV dipoles can, in certain synoptic situations as in this case, aggregate to elongated PV dipole bands downstream of the convective updraft region, which are associated with coherent larger-scale circulation anomalies.
+On the larger scale, the individual mesoscale PV dipoles can, in certain synoptic situations as in this case, aggregate to elongated PV dipole bands downstream of the convective updraft region, which are associated with coherent largerscale circulation anomalies.
 The negative PV pole is characterized by a relatively long lifetime of several hours.
 During its lifetime it is advected close to the upper-level waveguide, where it strengthens the isentropic PV gradient.
 Its anticyclonic circulation anomaly can contribute to the formation of a jet streak more than 1300 km downstream of the convective updraft and the initial formation of the PV dipole.
-This suggests that the mesoscale PV anomalies produced by embedded convection upstream can interact with the synoptic-scale circulation, the upper-level jet, and potentially influence the downstream flow evolution, and 740 are thus dynamically relevant (cf. section 1 question 6).
+This suggests that the mesoscale PV anomalies produced by embedded convection upstream can interact with the synoptic-scale circulation and the upper-level jet and potentially influence the downstream flow evolution; thus, they are dynamically relevant (Sect.
+1, question 6).

 Finally, our mesoscale view on the WCB reveals its heterogeneity.
-The distinction between slantwise and convective WCB trajectories emphasizes the significantly different impacts on the cloud and precipitation structure and the local mesoscale and larger-scale dynamics, whereby the convective WCB trajectories are accountable for distinct properties, such as the formation of graupel and an upper-level PV dipole, which are absent for purely slantwise ascending WCB trajectories.
+The distinction between slantwise and convective WCB trajectories emphasizes the significantly different impacts on the cloud and precipitation structure and the local mesoscale and larger-scale dynamics, whereby the convective WCB trajectories are accountable for distinct properties, such as the formation of graupel and an upper-level PV dipole, which are absent for purely slantwise-ascending WCB trajectories.